Comparing Two Spectra in Two Windows

 How to Synchronize Two Windows:

-Choose Window > Tile Vertically (or Tile Horizontally, or Do Not Tile, according to your tastes).
+- Choose Window > Tile Vertically (or Tile Horizontally, or Do Not Tile, according to your preference).

-Synchronize: the navigation commands imparted to a window (zoom, cut, panning, etc...) are sent to the other window too.
+- Synchronize: the navigation commands performed in one window (zoom, cut, panning, etc...) are sent to the other window too.
 Marks and the Cross-Hair tool are duplicated as well.

-Smart Marks: Only the marks are duplicated, and only when the observed nucleus is the same.
-If there is an homo-nuclear 2-D experiment, the horizontal marks are copied from the vertical marks.
+- Smart Marks: Only the marks are duplicated, and only when the observed nucleus is the same.
+If there is a homonuclear 2-D experiment, the horizontal marks are copied from the vertical marks.

 If you need to tile and/or synchronize more than two windows, use the command Tile & Synchronize.
 It opens a dialog where you can also set the order in which the windows will be tiled, from left to right and from top to bottom.

-An alternative to sychronization is the Global Cross-Hair, found under the Tools menu.
+An alternative to synchronization is the Global Cross-Hair, found under the Tools menu.

-With the Overlay Manager you can see both spectra into the same window and calculate their difference.
+With the Overlay Manager you can see both spectra in the same window and calculate their difference.

 Related Topics